scrimba/community/DOCS.md

 # Edit recording

-Once you're fininshed recording, you can edit your timeline by clicking the scissors icon.
+Once you're fininshed recording, you can edit your timeline by clicking the **BRUSHUP** icon.
 Check [this video](https://www.youtube.com/watch?v=-2sSBJusQfc) if you want to watch a walkthrough of the post processing feature:

 ![](https://github.com/scrimba/community/blob/master/img/brushup-button.png)